gitblair/nws-cap/README.md

 This code allows you to pull and parse ATOM feeds to display on your website.

 This project contains 3 files.

-The feeds folder is required to house feeds pulled.
+You'll want to create a feeds folder to house the feeds.

 pull-alerts.php - this pulls down ATOM feeds from alerts.weather.gov for NYC and NJ.
 Edit as desired but no editing required to demo.